conan/conan.github.io/_posts/2015-06-05-freedom-fighting-a-liberator-primer.md

                            :representation {:media-type "application/json"}}))
 {% endhighlight %}

-Of course, if the request is malformed then you might not be able to identify a good media type to send, but I often find I just want to use JSON as the default anyway.
+Of course, if the request is malformed then you might not be able to identify a good media type to send.
+You could manually interrogate the request, but I often find I just want to use JSON as the default anyway.

 # 4. Falling back to Ring